First Aid Kit for Horses

 A spray that doesn’t need to be rinsed off the wound means less “ouch” handling time and it helps to maintain a level of moisture necessary for healing wounds.
 VetSet Blue Spray has a highly effective cleansing action which kills germs and inhibits re-infection.

 There are times when a powder is better than gel or a cream, especially when applying a topical solution will cause some discomfort.
 Powder can be squirted on to the wound to help it dry up.
 A good item to have in your kit in the summer as it doesn’t attract the flies.
-Gold Label Veterinary Wound Powder contains comfrey and super absorbent activated charcoal and is a must for a horsey first aid kit.
+Lincoln Antibacterial powder is ideal for application to minor wounds and scratches in horses.
+It effectively dries weeping wounds and optimises the natural healing process.

 Epsom salts are great for drawing out infection.
 Many people use good old salt water to wash out cuts and scrapes.
 This is an essential for hoof abscesses.
 Keep it dry and sealed if you can.
-Battles Epsom Salts are a great traditional remedy.
+Gold Label Epsom Salts are a great traditional remedy.

 Antiseptic Cream or Ointment